SMMousaviSP/lms/README.md

 # Learning Management System
-This project was developed with flask as the Data Base and Internet Engineering final project, because of the limited time and the purpose of this project which was to work with databases in a website, I did not consider some security features which should be considered in the production phase.
+This project was developed with flask as the Database and Internet Engineering final project, because of the limited time and the purpose of this project which was to work with databases in a website, I did not consider some security features which should be considered in the production phase.